5 Pros and Cons of Living Together Before Marriage

 What is meant by living together/cohabitation?

 The definition of cohabitation or living together cannot be found in legal books.
 However, living together as a couple means an arrangement the couple makes to live together.
 Cohabitation involves more than sharing just the accommodation.

 Today, most people are practical, and more and more people are opting to move in with their partners rather than plan a wedding and be together.
-Some couples who actually decide to move in together don’t even consider getting married just yet.
+Some couples who decide to move in together don’t even consider getting married yet.

 Here are some of the reasons why couples move in together:

 A couple may come to an age where moving in together before marriage makes more sense than paying twice for rent.
 It’s being with your partner and saving money simultaneously — practical.

 2. The couple can get to know each other better

 Some couples think it’s time to step a notch in their relationship and move in together.
 It’s preparing for their long-term relationship.
 This way, they get to know more about each other before they choose to get married.
 Safe play.

 Related Reading: Top 100 Getting to Know You Questions

 3. It’s a good option for people who don’t believe in marriage